percona/k8spg-docs/docs/backup-encryption.md

 ## Configure backup storage

-The backup storage configuration for encrypted backups is the same as for unencrypted ones.
+You can follow the general [backup storage configuration](backups-storage.md) instruction.
 The only difference is that you add the encryption key to the storage configuration and encode it together with the storage credentials and the pgBackRest repository name.

 1. Encode the storage configuration file.
 The following is the example configuration for the S3-compatible storage.